-Humans have five basic senses: sight, hearing, smell, taste, and touch.
+Marketing to the five human senses is (sight, hearing, smell, taste, and touch) is the best way to make consumers remember your brand.
 The strategy of engaging these senses to promote products and services is known as sensory marketing.
-Multi-sensory experiences establish an emotional connection and influence a consumers’ perception of a brand.
+Multi-sensory experiences establish an emotional connection and influence a consumer’s perception of a brand.
 Whether it’s the smell of a new car or the radio jingle that’s stuck in your head all day, the science of sensory marketing works.

-Color sets the tone for your piece and tells a story of its own.
-Different palettes can give a different look and feel to a brand.
+Color schemes can set the tone for your piece and tell a story of their own.
+Different palettes can give varying looks and tones to a brand.
 Color evokes feelings.
 For example, the color green is connected to the environment, growth, wealth, and health.
 Blue sparks feelings of harmony, trust, and quality.
 Looking to build excitement?
 Red is associated with passion, energy, and action.
-Color isn’t the only use when it comes to visuals.
-Fonts and images also tell a story that elicits specific responses from consumers.
-Print advertising opens up a world of possibilities to use captivating visuals.
-The way your piece looks speaks volumes before anyone reads what it may say.
+Color isn’t the only variable when it comes to visuals.
+Fonts and images also tell a story that elicit specific responses from consumers.
+Print advertising opens up a world of possibilities for using captivating visuals.
+The way your piece looks causes a lasting impression without anyone even reading the content.
 Take time to craft a design that reinforces your message and captures the consumer’s attention.
-Need help designing your next print ad?
-Our in-house award-winning design team is here to help you see your vision come to life.
+You can also use videos in your direct mail pieces.
+84% of consumers say that they’ve been convinced to buy a product or service after watching a brand’s video.
+By using a QR code, you can pick any video you want and share it via your direct mail piece.
+It is a lot easier for a consumer to look at products and services with a video than to look at multiple different pictures.

-The sheer time difference between opening a letter in the mail versus aimlessly scrolling past digital ads or deleting an email is exponential.
+The sheer time difference between opening a letter in the mail and aimlessly scrolling past digital ads or deleting an email is exponential.
 Print advertising is tangible.
-Thick card-stock gives an essence of quality for a brand.
+Thick card-stock gives an essence of quality to a brand.
 From glossy finishes to textured overlays, printed materials have a variety of options.
 A tactile piece gives companies an edge and a sense of sophistication that can’t be replicated online.
 People touch and hold your marketing piece.
 This is an opportunity to physically connect and say something about your brand.

-Combining these 3 senses in your print advertising campaigns will truly create an unforgettable experience for your customer.
-Sensory marketing and print advertising are great ways to be innovative and stand out from the competition.
+As you can see, printed materials are a multi-sensory and effective marketing approach.
+Combining the 5 senses in your print advertising campaigns will truly create an unforgettable experience for your customer and help you stand out from the competition.
+Need help designing your next print ad?
+Our in-house award-winning design team is here to help you see your vision come to life.
 Appeal to the basic human senses and get your audience talking and buying from your brand.
-Walker360 is here to help you get started and support you in all your print, design, mailing, and digital needs.
+Walker360 is here to help you get started and support you in all your print, design, mail, and marketing needs.
 Let’s connect.